Structure and how to test the ATX power supply unit

 • CPU power connector 12V: 4 pins

-• Molex connector, SATA connector , PCI Express connector, etc.
+• Molex connector, SATA connector, PCI Express connector, and others.

 ATX connectors